johanvts/emacs-fireplace/README.rst

 ``q``                     Turn off fire
 ========================= ================================

-All variables starting with ''fireplace-'' can be customized.
-Use ''C-h v'' to  read their documentation.
+Use ``M-x customize-group RET fireplace RET`` to view and change the user defined variables and read their documentation.

 Acknowledgment
 --------------